 - Acronyms: A short version of a bigger message.
 Examples are: KFC, HSBC, IBM, NBC, or CVS.
 They have a much longer name.
 But the short version is convenient.
 And can be reinforced.

 - Descriptions.
 This is the base of my Name Game exercise, learned from one of my mentors Charles J Givens.
 Take the Result and some action word and combined them.
 To convey what your company, product, or service does.
-Some of mine based on this exercise were: Financial Success, Financial Edge, Click and Grow Rich, Credit Spread System, and many more.
+Some of mine based on this exercises were: Financial Success, Financial Edge, Click and Grow Rich, Credit Spread System, and many more.
 Big companies like Facebook, Insurance Quote, Citibank, Office Depot, or Groupon fall under this strategy.

 - Metaphor.
 There are lots of existing terms, phrases, or words, we can use for a company name that have a direct or indirect message.
 They can tell a story without ever conveying a word.
 Think of: Amazon the lush green jungle, where every plant leaves.
 Or Nike, a GREEK god of victory.
 Trojan, Ajax, Mars, EOS, Olympus all mythological gods.
 My brother and I had (he still does), have a tree and landscape business in Toronto, Canada.
-It was first named Titan Tree Service (after the Titians).
+It was first names Titan Tree Service (after the Titians).
 Later, I came up with Amazing Tree.
 It was a deliberate strategy, for yellow page advertising, as they are listed alphabetically, but had a nice IMAGE message (amazing).
 He has done well in that biz.

 - Make it up.
 Perhaps consider a fabrication.
 A mix of word that suggest a message.
 KODAK.
 Did not mean anything before they branded it.
 OR EXXON gas.
 They actually made up a word that was NOT in dictionaries around the world.
 Of course you can take a look at existing words, and mash them together to come up with some creative.
 For example: VITOL, ACCENTURE, XEROX, MICROSOFT, or PANTONE.

 - Dictionary.
-Real words you borrow.
+Real word you borrow.
 UBER means “outstanding example”.
 Not bad for a new company with a new concept.
 Sharp a product seller has a unique position in the market place.
 TARGET stores.
 Where you will find what you are looking for every time.
 The Target.